Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-afc.md

 The irony wasn't lost on us—here we were, building an *autonomous* CRS powered by state-of-the-art AI, nearly defeated by a string matching bug.
+In postmortem,
+we figured none of the CP is named with the "fuzz" prefix though!

 {{< image src="images/blog/afc/patch-crs-bug.png" width="1000" position="center" class="img-fluid" >}}

 ## L0.
 System Robustness is Priority #1

 As our near-miss demonstrated, a single bug can kill a CRS entirely.
-The system is that brittle.
+The autonomous system is that brittle.
 So how did we balance engineering for robustness with novel research needed to win?